rubetron/MCS/README.md

 # AUTHOR
 Written for Matlab by Alexandre Rubesam, based on the code from the modelconf R package, written by Rolf Tschernig and maintained by Niels Aka.

+# INSTALLATION
+Copy contents to a folder estMCS and you're good to go.